 John Calvert worked from 1791 until his death in 1822, after which his widow Dorothy took over until her death in 1840.
 He is one of the top chess set makers, well known of his beautiful Knights.
+His "CALVERT 189 FLEET STT" stamp may be found on sets (on Rooks) or boxes.

 This very early set is historically interesting because the Knights are in the 18th century manner instead of the later carved Knights.
 The long thread that connects the head to the stem is also seldom seen.
 Normally, Knights in such sets are monoblock or connected with a pin.